KitsuneYokai/bug-free-waffle/README.md

 # Welcome to Bug-Free-Waffle!

-Bug free waffle is a private osu server listing page.
+Bug-free-Waffle is a private Osu! server listing page.

-I will write more here in a few days.
+It is currently in development (and also lacking a name).

+You can check the TODO´s list to check what's working and what isn't.

 ## TODO's

-- [✔️] Add delete btn to edit server

-- [✔️] Fix the modal on the edit page to actually load

-- [  ] Add reviews to the serverpage (WIP)
+- [ ] Add reviews to the server page (WIP)

-- [  ] Add Dashboard/vote/review button to navbar

-- [  ] Optimize templates

-- [  ] Add user count, max pp, plays ... to serverpage
+- [ ] Add namechecking to register / edited

-- [  ] API route to get the voted server from the user
+- [ ] Add a time to to the flash dash msg if the user already voted, containing the remaining time

-- [  ] Add reviews to the serverpage (WIP)

 - [ ] Add browser extention

-- [  ] Add connect to server button to serverpage
+- [ ] Add connect to server button to server page

+- [ ] Fix animations

+- [ ] Optimize/cleanup/spellchecking

-- [  ] Add namechecking to register / edited
+- [ ] Add discord bot vote functionality

+- [✔️] Add Dashboard/vote/review button to navbar

+- [✔️] API route to get the voted server from the user

+- [✔️] Fix the modal on the edit page to load

+- [✔️] Add delete button to edit server

 - [✔️] Write review